pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

 Marxism is the sacred duty of Chinese communists.
 Comrade Xi Jinping pointed out that under the conditions of the new era,
 1 Xi Jinping on Governing the Country, Volume 3, Foreign Languages Publishing House, 2020, p.
 522.
-2 Xi Jinping: "Speech at the First Plenary Session of the 19th Central Committee of the Communist Party of China", Qiushi, No. 1, 2018.
+2 Xi Jinping: "Speech at the First Plenary Session of the 19th Central Committee of the CCP", Qiushi, No. 1, 2018.
 China Aerospace Studies Institute
 428